symfony/symfony-docs/forms.rst

-    If you need more control over exactly when your form is submitted or which data is passed to it, you can use the :method:`Symfony\\Component\\Form\\FormInterface::submit` for this.
+    If you need more control over exactly when your form is submitted or which data is passed to it, you can use the :method:`Symfony\\Component\\Form\\FormInterface::submit` method.
 Read more about it :ref:`in the cookbook <cookbook-form-call-submit-directly>`.

 .. index::
    single: Forms; Validation